google/WebFundamentals/src/_langs/en/tools/setup/device-testing/device-emulators.markdown

 ### Firefox responsive view

-Firefox has a [responsive design view](https://developer.mozilla.org/en-US/docs/Tools/Responsive_Design_View) which encourages you stop thinking in terms of specific devices and instead explore how your design changes at common screen sizes or your own size by dragging the edges.
+Firefox has a [responsive design view](https://developer.mozilla.org/en-US/docs/Tools/Responsive_Design_View) that encourages you to stop thinking in terms of specific devices and instead explore how your design changes at common screen sizes or your own size by dragging the edges.